zestia/ember-select-box/README.md

 ### Group

-Self explanitory, just wraps the options in extra markup.
+Self explanitory, just wraps the options in extra markup.<br>
+You can still navigate groups using the arrow keys / the API.

 ```handlebars
 {{#sb.group label="Things"}}